Aunt Vadge: long-running cut and thickened vulvar skin

 Hi there Aunt Vadge!

-About two months ago I noticed a had a small cut/lesion (1.5cm) above my clitoris, right where the two lips meet.
-I thought perhaps I has scratched myself with my nail when wiping after going wee, though I couldn’t recall having done so.
+About two months ago I noticed a small cut/lesion (1.5cm) above my clitoris, right where the two lips meet.
+I thought I’d maybe scratched myself with a nail when wiping, though I couldn’t recall doing so.
+But it still hasn’t healed two months later, and I’m concerned.

 Sincerely,